astral-sh/uv/README.md

 build such a package manager (like package installation) while shipping an immediately useful tool with a minimal barrier to adoption.
 Try it today in lieu of `pip` and `pip-tools`.

+## Features

+- Extremely fast dependency resolution and installation: install dependencies in sub-second time.
+- Disk-space efficient: Puffin uses a global cache to deduplicate dependencies, and uses Copy-on-Write on supported filesystems to reduce disk usage.

 ## Limitations

 Puffin does not yet support: